A film on the bittersweet nature of love, language, and memory.

 Cindy Nguyen is a subversive artist historian who works between film, poetry, and visual narrative.
-She defies dominant narrative for the subtle textures of love and language.
+She defies dominant narrative for the subtle textures of language and memory.
+See her other projects >

 I was raised by the moral compass of Confucian duty, Catholic guilt, and Vietnamese refugee fears of the unknown.
 As a child I held on to every story my mother shared about our family’s escape from war torn Vietnam and my miracle birth in a Malaysian refugee camp.
 Between Catholic prayer and helping out at our family restaurant, my mother bestowed upon me her secret language of refugee survival: hy sinh (sacrifice), khó khăn (suffering), and perseverance (chịu khó).

 Growing up in America, my language of expression slowly transformed from Vietnamese to English, and my mother’s cultural vocabulary became increasingly foreign but powerfully totemic.
 I have studied Vietnamese language and history for over 8 years, and I am now a Ph.D candidate in Vietnamese history at UC Berkeley.
 I now re-examine those linguistic totems of my childhood with a scholarly intensity and compassionate vulnerability.
 I research, write, and make art about Vietnamese culture, history, memory, and language.